yuexi-cao/university-application-generator/README.md

 ```
 Dear Admissions Committee,

-I am writing to express my strong interest in pursuing {{Program Name}} at {{University Name}}.
+I am writing to express my strong interest in pursuing {{program_name}} at {{university_name}}.
 As an undergraduate student majoring in Economics and Mathematics at Renmin University of China, I have cultivated a solid foundation in quantitative analysis, economic theory, and data-driven research.
 ...
 Sincerely,
 Yuexi Cao